Our campus approach

 - Primary care alcohol screening: Medical patients are assessed at the time of their visit.
 Those indicating concerns related to alcohol are given referrals to resources or self-care.

 - BASICS (Brief Alcohol and Other Drug Screening and Intervention for College Students): This psycho-educational intervention allows students to explore their AOD use in a non-judgmental environment.
-Students are referred to BASICS by judicial administrators and health care providers, as well as by self-referral.
+Students are referred to BASICS by health care providers and by the Office of Student Conduct and Community Standards, as well as by self-referral.

 AOD Incident Review Meetings & Alert Team: Staff members from key departments meet weekly to discuss AOD incidents and situations involving students whose behavior or well-being is of concern to others.